bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is the Document Object Model, this is a tree of objects that provide a interface for programs or scripts to update the HTML/CSS

 2. What is an event?

+    Events are a specific action taken by the user that will result in the event listener triggering an event, example: user clicks on button.

 3. What is an event listener?

+    An event listen is a piece of a program that sits and waits for user input after the page has been loaded.

 4. Why would we convert a NodeList into an Array?

+    Nodelist is only an array like object, it has limited methods.
+For full use of array methods the Nodelist can be converted in to an array.

 5. What is a component?

+    A component is a modular piece of code that can be reused multiple times within the same codebase.

 ### Git Set up